7 Steps to Keep Your New Kitten Happy and Healthy

 Schedule vital vaccinations

 Vaccinations are essential to the prevention of serious or fatal infections.
 Your vet will recommend a schedule for core and non-core vaccines.
 Core vaccines are those that are considered vital to prevent severe, often life-threatening diseases, as well as diseases that may be passed on to humans.
-Kittens in the UK are commonly vaccinatedopens in a new tab against feline enteritis and cat flu, while kittens who venture outside are also vaccinated against feline leukaemia.
-The Blue Crossopens in a new tab notes that vaccines for rabies, bordetella and chlamydia are also available for kittens in the UK, though these are considered non-core.
+Kittens in the UK are commonly vaccinated against parvovirus and cat flu, while kittens who venture outside are also vaccinated against feline leukaemia.
+The Blue Crossopens in new tab notes that vaccines for rabies, bordetella and chlamydia are also available for kittens in the UK, though these are considered non-core.

 Protect your pal from parasites